 The Company sells subscriptions directly through its field and inside sales teams and indirectly through channel partners, as well as through its self-serve channel.
-The majority of the Company's subscription contracts are one year in duration and are invoiced upfront.
-When the Company enters into multi-year subscription contracts, the Company typically invoices the customer on an annual basis.
+The majority of the Company's subscription contracts are one year in duration and are invoiced upfront or invoiced monthly in arrears.
+When the Company enters into multi-year subscription contracts, the customer is typically invoiced on an annual basis or pays upfront.
 The Company's subscription contracts are generally non-cancelable and non-refundable.